vladbv/daily-coding-problem/README.md

 Output: 2

 It takes 1 step to move from (0, 0) to (1, 1).
 It takes one more step to move from (1, 1) to (1, 2).
+<h2>Problem 80</h2>
+This problem was asked by Pinterest.

+Given an integer list where each number represents the number of hops you can make, determine whether you can reach to the last index starting at index 0.

+For example, [2, 0, 1, 0] returns true while [1, 1, 0, 1] returns false.